GTM · Engineering · Operations

-Operations recruiting for the way operating functions actually scale.
+Experienced recruiting directors for the way operating teams actually scale.

-Venn recruits across finance, accounting, FP&A, people, legal, and integration — for venture-backed companies building the back office from scratch and PE-backed companies rebuilding it against a value creation plan.
+Venn places experienced fractional recruiting directors across the back office — finance, accounting, FP&A, people, and business operations — for venture-backed companies building toward the next round and PE-backed companies executing against a value creation plan.

 Operations hires fail differently in venture-backed and PE-backed companies.
 Venn runs both.